 Research and knowledge exchange

 I was on the organising committee of one of the major projects of the Dickens bicentenary, a conference which in February 2012 travelled from Paris to London and one of whose British stages was jointly hosted by Canterbury Christ Church University and the University of Kent.
 Each of the hosts having supplied an editor for a collection of essays reflecting the debates and scholarly discoveries of which that leg of the conference consisted, Dickens and the Imagined Child, edited by Peter Merchant and Catherine Waters, was published by Ashgate in early 2015: http://www.ashgate.com/isbn/9781472423818.

-Other collaborative projects have included contributing portions of text to an installation which in 2013 the Shakespeare Birthplace Trust commissioned from Peter Knight of Steeleye Span.
+Other collaborative projects have included contributing portions of text to an installation which in 2013 the Shakespeare Birthplace Trust commissioned from the musician Peter Knight, at that time of Steeleye Span.

 Teaching and subject expertise

 I sit on the Editorial Board of the Journal of Juvenilia Studies and the planning committee for "Dickens and the Child" (London exhibition due to open in 2020).
 I am a Senior Fellow of the Higher Education Academy.

 On 25th December 2018 I spoke about Charles Dickens on ABC Radio, Australia.

 Publications and research outputs

 In 2018 I published essays on writers ranging from Laurence Sterne to Friedrich Dürrenmatt, born more than two centuries apart.